lucky-chap/zed-sharing-react/README.md

     Frontend for file sharing app built with the MERN Stack
     <br />
     <br />
-    <a href="https://github.com/lucky-chap/zed-sharing-node/issues">Report Bug</a>
+    <a href="https://github.com/lucky-chap/zed-sharing-react/issues">Report Bug</a>
     ·
-    <a href="https://github.com/lucky-chap/zed-sharing-node/issues">Request Feature</a>
+    <a href="https://github.com/lucky-chap/zed-sharing-react/issues">Request Feature</a>
   </p>
 </div>

 <!-- ABOUT THE PROJECT -->

-## About The Project
+## About The Project 😶‍🌫️

-This is the Frontend for Zed, a file sharing platform built with modern technologies ⌨️
+This is the Frontend for Zed, a file sharing platform built with modern technologies ⌨️ You can find the backend code [here](https://github.com/lucky-chap/zed-sharing-node)

 ### Built with ✨